vladimir-efimov/topjava_graduation/README.md

 Application runs on port 8081 to avid conflict with Tomcat.
 Application supports Swagger V3 API available at http://localhost:8081/swagger-ui/index.html Examples of usages also could be picked up from curl_test.sh.

-## Notes on business logic

-Application preserves history.
-The only object which can be deleted is vote during voting time.
-User can delete himself but his data actually are erased, anonimized history of voting is available for analysis.
-Meals and restaurants can be disabled by administrator.